ChrisYoxall/kubernetes/kubectl/README.md

-Intersting commands to learn!
+## Useful Commands

-General Stuff:
+### 1.0 Kubectl config

 Set variable for editor to use for kubectl edit: KUBE_EDITOR=vim

 Auto-complete:

-        * Install package bash-completion
+- Install package bash-completion
-        * Do: source <(kubectl completion bash)
+- Do: source <(kubectl completion bash)
-        * To always enable: echo "source <(kubectl completion bash)" >> $HOME/.bashrc
+- To always enable: echo "source <(kubectl completion bash)" >> $HOME/.bashrc

-Commands:
+### 2.0 Commands

-    - Kubenetes documentation for imperative & declarative management is at https://kubernetes.io/docs/tasks/manage-kubernetes-objects/
+Kubenetes documentation for imperative & declarative management is at https://kubernetes.io/docs/tasks/manage-kubernetes-objects/

-    - KodeKloud lab on imperative commands at https://kodekloud.com/topic/imperative-commands/
+KodeKloud lab on imperative commands at https://kodekloud.com/topic/imperative-commands/

-    - Handy way to get options for a Kubernetes resource is using explain.
+Handy way to get fields for a Kubernetes resource is using explain.
 For example: kubectl explain pod --recursive | less

-    - Context:
+#### 2.1 Context

-        List contexts: kubectl config get-contexts
+- List contexts: kubectl config get-contexts

-        Select a context to use: kubectl config use-context my_context_name
+- Select a context to use: kubectl config use-context my_context_name

-        Set context default namespace: kubectl config set-context --current --namespace namespace_to_use
+- Set context default namespace: kubectl config set-context --current --namespace namespace_to_use

-    - Get information:
+#### 2.2 Get information

-        Get all resources: kubectl get all -n my-namespace
+- Get all resources: kubectl get all -n my-namespace

-        Get all of a specific resource (deamonset here) across all namespaces: kubectl get ds -A
+- Get all of a specific resource (deamonset here) across all namespaces: kubectl get ds -A

-        Search based on label (or -l instead of --selector): kubectl get po --selector app=db    Group multiple selectors using commas.
+- Search based on label (or -l instead of --selector): kubectl get po --selector app=db    Group multiple selectors using commas.

-        Get status, history etc on rollouts: kubectl rollout status daemonset/foo
+- Get status, history etc on rollouts: kubectl rollout status daemonset/foo

-    - Get information via jsonpath:
+#### 2.3 Get information via jsonpath

         Note quotes around statement, and different quotes if they are used inside outer ones.